Smoked Chicken Legs | Drumsticks

 6. Monitor the temperature: Invest in a reliable digital meat thermometer to monitor the internal temperature.

-7. Avoid opening the smoker frequently: Opening the lid more than necessary leads to temperature fluctuations and increases the cooking time.
+7. Avoid opening the smoker frequently: opening the lid more than necessary causes temperature fluctuations and increases cooking time.

-8. Rest the meat: Once perfectly cooked, remove them from the smoker and rest for fifteen minutes.
+8. Rest the meat: Once cooked, remove it from the smoker and let it rest for 15 minutes.
 This will result in moist and flavorful meat.

 9. Experiment with wood flavors: Be bold and try different wood flavors to add variety to your food.
 Each wood imparts a unique taste.

-10. Personalize the marinades and rubs: Customize your marinades and rubs according to your taste preferences.
+10. Personalize the marinades and rubs: Customize them to your taste.
 Add spices, herbs, sauces, or even a touch of sweetness to create a flavor profile that suits your palate.

 What sides to serve